davea42/libdwarf-regressiontests/README.txt

 seemingly proprietary objects can be added to the test without revealing any of the compiler-generated actual instructions.

-Basically one emails a contributor the zero.cc source and lets the contributor remove instruction bytes from the object (readelf -S is a convenient way to get the lists of object offsets and lengths of sections).
+One emails a contributor the zero.cc source and lets the contributor remove instruction bytes from the object (readelf -S is a convenient way to get the lists of object offsets and lengths of sections).
 Then the contributor